Diyi2020/Diyi2020.github.io/_pages/about.md

 2. __Quantum Algorithms__

-Inspired by working with scientists and advances in experimental physics, I am also interested in ab initio method with ML:
+Inspired by working with scientists, advances in HPC and advances in experimental physics, I believe the high quality quantum data is gradually available and how to use these quantum data smartly could be a task to look into:

-3. __Electronic Structure__: DFT and ab initio methods with Machine Learning
+3. __ML for Electronic Structure__: DFT and ab initio methods with Machine Learning

-Looking for applied math postdoc positions in math department, national labs or industrial labs during Fall 2024 (Open to other departments like Quantum initiatives or Quantum Science and Engineering).
+Looking for applied math postdoc positions starting Fall 2025.
 Main targets are problems related to numerical analysis, machine Learning, quantum many body for materials and quantum algorithms.

+Also interested in Mathematical Physics related topics: multi-scale analysis, stochastic analysis and spectral theory.